-Based on the above evaluation results the evaluation lab concluded the DocuSign QSCD as Qualified Signature Creation Device, to be CC Part 2 extended, CC Part 3 conformant, and to meet the requirements of EAL 4 augmented with AVA\VAN.5.
+Based on the above evaluation results the evaluation lab concluded the DocuSign QSCD as a Qualified Signature Creation Device version 1.1.0.6, to be CC Part 2 extended, CC Part 3 conformant, and to meet the requirements of EAL 4 augmented with AVA_VAN.5.
 This implies that the product satisfies the security requirements specified in Security Target [ST].

-The Security Target claims 'strict' conformance to the Protection Profiles [EN 419221-5] and [EN 419241-2].
+The Security Target claims 'strict' conformance to the Protection Profile [EN 419221-5] and [EN 419241-2].